zybexXL/EFUtool/README.md

 ## EFUtool - Fast EFU indexer tool for Everything

 EFUtool creates and updates EFU file indexes for loading into [Everything](https://www.voidtools.com) search tool.
 The main addition of EFUtool is a fast "update mode" which rescans a given volume/share for changes only, instead of doing a full scan everytime.
-This update mode is about 7x faster than the native EFU indexer in Everything, and greatly reduces the I/O load on the storage units.
+This update mode is about 7x faster than the native EFU indexer in Everything, when indexing network shares, and greatly reduces the I/O load on the storage units.

 <br>

+**Benchmarks**

-**Benchmarks on a group of shares with about 60 TB in 12 million files, 500 thousand folders**
+Scanning a group of network shares with about 60 TB in 12 million files, 500 thousand folders

 Tool | Operation | Runtime | Comment
 :--- |:--- | --- |:---